louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections among HIV-exposed and HIV-infected children: recommendations from CDC, the National Institutes of Health, the HIV Medicine Association of the Infectious Diseases Society of America, the Pediatric Infectious Diseases Society, and the American Academy of Pediatrics [^6255b271].
 MMWR: Recommendations and Reports (2009).
 Medium credibility.

-Severe malaria — definition and clinical features — is defined as acute malaria "with signs of severity and/or evidence of vital organ dysfunction," most often caused by P. falciparum but also caused by P. vivax or mixed infections, and may include hyperparasitemia (> 5%) and severe anemia (hemoglobin < 7 g/dL) among other abnormalities.
+Severe malaria — definition and clinical features — is defined as acute malaria "with signs of severity and/or evidence of vital organ dysfunction", most often caused by P. falciparum but also caused by P. vivax or mixed infections, and may include hyperparasitemia (> 5%) and severe anemia (hemoglobin < 7 g/dL) among other abnormalities.

 ---